otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-08-rate-limiting-securing-http-headers.md

 ### Task Two

-Update the `limiter` variable to include a custom message when the rate limit is exceeded.
+Update the `rateLimit` function to include a custom message when the rate limit is exceeded.
 For example, Too many requests from this IP, please try again after 15 minutes.

 ### Submission